 I’m thrilled to be hosting a FREE monthly morning reading series for parents/caregivers at the very cool new Oakland community space, Local Economy!

-Modeled off my friend Nicole Haroutunian’s series in Queens, Storytime for Caregivers invites parents and caregivers to bring babies and toddlers along to a morning reading–but in a new twist, the books are for the grown-ups!
+Modeled off my friend Nicole Haroutunian’s series in Queens, Storytime for Caregivers invites parents and caregivers to bring babies and toddlers along to a morning reading–but in a new twist, the books are for the adults!
 Each month I’ll be in conversation with a writer of fiction or nonfiction with a caregiving theme.
 They’ll read briefly, we’ll all chat, and they’ll end with a book for the younger crowd.
 After the one-hour event, we’ll have time for an IRL hang-out: a goal of this series!

 Babies absolutely welcomed but not required.